steelenet/slate/source/index.html.md

 -H 'X-Amelia-Rest-Token: token'
 ```

 This endpoint polls a conversation and returns data about a conversation.
+The sessionId can be obtained when starting a conversation with Amelia using the [start a new conversation endpoint](#start-a-new-conversation).

 > The above command returns a lot of data about a conversation in JSON: